Kate Walsh, PhD (she/her), Professor & H.I. Romnes Faculty Fellow

 Zach Buehler (Research Assistant)

-Sara Buchwald (Research Assistant)
+Sara Buchwald (Research Assistant and Honors Thesis Student)

 Avery Dick (Research Assistant)